 If the source of halitosis is thought to be due to an imbalance of gut flora as opposed to oral flora then I would recommend correcting this imbalance by optimising digestion, limiting certain foods such as sugary snacks and drinks, eating fermented foods and taking a good quality multi-strain probiotic.
 Whilst clinical evidence is still fairly scarce in this area, there is a lot of anecdotal evidence that suggests that repopulating the gut with beneficial strains of Lactobacillus and Bifidobacteria is helpful in resolving this distressing condition.
 These genera of bacteria can be found in Optibac Every Day.

 Additionally, I would try the Ayurvedic technique of ‘oil-pulling’ to draw bacteria out of the mouth.
 This technique has been used in India for hundreds of years to excellent effect, and is gaining popularity in the West now too.

 Read more articles from the Probiotics Learning Lab:

-Healthcare professionals can read more in these articles, over on our sister site Probiotic Professionals:
+Healthcare professionals can find out more in these articles, over on our sister site Probiotic Professionals: